abm120/abm120.github.io/_pages/about.md

 ---

 Before PhD, in what now feels like a previous life, I worked in Sensor Fusion, Analytics, and Networks across Nokia Networks, Forus Health, and WIPRO Ltd. I also worked as a Software Engineer at Accenture and as a Consulting Resource Person at the Board of IT Education Standards, Bengaluru.
 I explored research in Information Theory and Network Coding at Texas A&M University, College Station, as a Graduate Merit Scholar in the Computer Engineering Systems Group.
 I obtained my Bachelor's degree with a major in Electronics & Telecommunication Engineering at PES University, Bengaluru.
-I consider myself fortunate to have had the exposure and opportunity to work in many different technical fields, and grateful to have met great people!
+I consider myself fortunate to have had the exposure and opportunity to work in many different technical fields, and grateful to have met many people!

 # Hobbies & Interests